AEM-X/aem-sdk-setup/README.md

-aem-sdk-setup -o ./result              # write instance to a custom folder aem-sdk-setup init                     # create the default folder structure aem-sdk-setup autocomplete             # enable shell autocompletion
+aem-sdk-setup -o ./result              # write instance to a custom folder aem-sdk-setup init                     # create the default folder structure aem-sdk-setup autocomplete             # enable shell autocompletion aem-sdk-setup commands                 # list all available commands aem-sdk-setup update                   # update to the latest version
 ```

 Running `aem-sdk-setup` without a subcommand automatically executes the setup process.

 When installed globally the CLI will warn you if a newer version is available.
+You can also run `aem-sdk-setup update` to upgrade to the latest release.

 ## Contribution